Astavie/BookDisplay/README.md

  - _Engineer's Manual_ from Immersive Engineering
  - Any book from Mantle (e.g. _Materials and You_ from Tinkers' Construct)
  - _OpenComputers Manual_ from OpenComputers
+ - Any book from Patchouli
+ - The Akashic Tome
  - TIS-3D
    - TIS-3D Reference Manual
    - Code Bible